Park Chung Hee: Economic policy

 A sign of the growth of the South Korean economy was that in 1969 there were 200,000 television sets in operation in South Korea, and by 1979 there were six million television sets operating in South Korea.
 In 1969, only 6% of South Korean families owned a television; by 1979 four of every five South Korean families owned a TV.
 However, all television in South Korea was in black and white, and the color television did not come to South Korea until 1979.
 Reflecting the growth of TV ownership, the state-owned Korean Broadcasting System (KBS) began to produce more programming, while private sector corporation MBC began operating in 1969.
-During the Yusin era, television productions were subjected to strict censorship with, for example, men with long hair being banned from appearing on TV, but soap operas became a cultural phenomenon in the 1970s, becoming extremely popular.
+During the Yushin era, television productions were subjected to strict censorship with, for example, men with long hair being banned from appearing on TV, but soap operas became a cultural phenomenon in the 1970s, becoming extremely popular.

 South Korean industry saw remarkable development under Park's leadership.
 Park viewed Japan's development model, in particular the Ministry of International Trade and Industry (MITI) and the Keiretsu, as an example for Korea.
 Park emulated MITI by establishing the Ministry of Trade and Industry (MTI) and the Economic Planning Board (EPB).
 Government-corporate cooperation on expanding South Korean exports helped lead to the growth of some South Korean companies into today's giant Korean conglomerates, the chaebols.

-However, this economic development of South Korea came at great sacrifice to the working class: the government did not recognise a minimum wage or weekly leave and imposed free work periods for its own benefit, and twelve-hour workdays were the norm.
-In addition, trade unions and industrial action were prohibited.
-Despite that, the fact that people who were in poverty were able to work stable jobs was welcomed by the vast majority of South Koreans.
+President Park Chung Hee paid great attention to education for the low-income class and the people as well as economic development.
+He led the reform in the education sector, raising the educational standard of the Republic of Korea and promoting social equality.
+To increase access to education, the government expanded investment in education policies, and as a result, children from economically vulnerable families could benefit from it.
+President Park's educational reforms have raised the standard of education in the Republic of Korea and are affecting the current Korean education system.

-According to the Gapminder Foundation Extreme poverty was reduced from 66.9 percent in 1961 to 11.2 percent in 1979, making this one of the fastest and largest reductions in poverty in human history.
+According to the Gapminder Foundation extreme poverty was reduced from 66.9 percent in 1961 to 11.2 percent in 1979, making this one of the fastest and largest reductions in poverty in human history.
 This growth also encompassed declines in child mortality and increases in life expectancy.
 From 1961 to 1979 child mortality declined by 64%, the third-fastest decrease in child mortality of any country with over 10 million inhabitants during the same period.